LukeGrahamLandry/franca/docs/annotations.md

 check that you can choose to enable if you care a lot about binary size.
 Maybe I should just implement real closures and fallback to that instead of generating redundant copies of the same code.

-### intrinsic

-Used internally to implement builtin_get_dynamic_context/set_dynamic_context.
-In the old comptime jit, all math operations used this but it has been mostly replaced by `#ir`.
-Should probably be removed and merged into something else since it's used so little.

 ### comptime_addr

 Used internally to implement the builtin comptime functions.